-- >> Michael, a contracting manager, always records a few more hours on his timesheet than he actually worked.
+- Michael, a contracting manager, always records a few more hours on his timesheet than he actually worked.
 In addition, when traveling on company business, he takes a free shuttle from the airport to his hotel but includes a \$20 taxi charge on his expense report. - Dr. Jones, who is a primary care physician, bills a high-level office visit for every member or patient he sees.
-He is billing the same code regardless of the member's illness.
+He is billing the same code regardless of the member's illness or time spent with each member.

-- Q. I noticed some unusual things on a claim submitted by a provider.
+- I noticed some unusual things on a claim submitted by a provider.
 The services provided don't appear to match the provider's specialty or the member's condition.
 I'm not sure if this provider is committing fraud.
-Should I report it? - Yes, all concerns about potential fraud, waste, and abuse should be immediately reported to the Special Investigations Unit (SIU).
+Should I report it? - Yes, all concerns about potential fraud, waste and abuse should be immediately reported to the Special Investigations Unit (SIU).
 The SIU will evaluate the situation and, if needed, request documentation from the provider to support the information submitted on the claim.
 While it might not necessarily be fraud, the Company wants to stop any wasteful or abusive billing.
-In addition, reviewing the appropriate information could also identify issues with the quality of care being provided to our members and patients.
+In addition, reviewing the appropriate information could also identify issues with the quality of care being provided to our members and patients. - I am a clinical reviewer and believe that one of the network providers is providing and billing for medically unnecessary services.
+What should I do? - A. Bring it up for a peer review discussion and alert the SIU of the potential billing concerns.